ORWW Elliott State Educational Forest

 Under this proposal, the Elliott State Forest would remain in public ownership and be renamed the "Elliott State Educational Forest" for a 20-year period.
-The Forest would be managed during that time for the specific purposes of: producing maximum sustainable income for the Common School Fund with active management of one-half of the Elliott (estimated to exceed $460 million over 20 years); producing an estimated 435+ full-time direct and indirect local jobs; conducting a long-term transparent experiment to publicly test and compare competing "timber wars" methods of forest management; focusing on recovery and enhancement of four major coho runs in the Elliott subbasins; maintaining water quality of Elliott streams; improving forest-based educational and recreational opportunities for Oregon citizens; and maintaining and improving approximately 35,000 acres of older-forest habitat conditions for marbled murrelets and spotted owls on one-half of the Elliott.
+The Forest would be managed during that time for the specific purposes of: producing maximum sustainable income for the Common School Fund with active management of one-half of the Elliott (estimated to exceed $460 million over 20 years); producing an estimated 435+ full-time direct and indirect local jobs in Coos and Douglas counties; conducting a transparent long-term public experiment to test and compare competing "timber wars" methods of forest management; focusing on recovery and enhancement of the four major coho runs in the Elliott subbasins; maintaining water quality of all Elliott streams; improving forest-based educational and recreational opportunities for Oregon citizens; and maintaining and improving approximately 35,000 acres of older-forest habitat conditions specifically for marbled murrelets and spotted owls on one-half of the Elliott.

 |Articles.
 For a time the "Giesy Plan" became known as the "Oregon Plan."
 In 2014 Dr. Zybach wrote: "'The Oregon Plan': An Oregonian's Solution to the Ongoing Forest Wars of the Western United States," published that year in the Spring issue of Oregon Fish & Wildlife Journal [PDF_2_MB].
 Two more articles were published in the same magazine by the same author in Spring 2017, with the Elliott proposed as a potential test demonstration of the Giesy Plan: "Forest History vs. Forest Science: 1993 Elliott Management Plan" and "Elliott State Educational Forest: The Giesy Plan Alternative."
 [PDF_7_MB].|